Drazden/Drazden.github.io/_pages/ThroughTheValleys.md

 * Install Oblivion to a nonprotected folder.
 You can use [this tool](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) to change the location of your steam library.
   * Typically, installing the game and modlist to an SSD will show increased performance compared to an HDD
 * If you use steam, disable the steam overlay.
 * Run the Oblivion Launcher, navigate to settings and select Ultra High Quality.
 Select the appropriate resolution from you and tick windowed mode on.
+Oblivion by default does not allow HDR and anti-aliasing to be enabled at the same time.
+I keep HDR on and anti-aliasing off.
+I suggest you use the same settings, but your mileage may vary.
 * Press ok and launch the game, exiting once you reach the main menu.

 ### Installing the list